Powerdynamo brings new ignition & light

 Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.

-riving without battery.
+Disconnect your battery and take it out of the motorcycle.
+Note that you will install a 12 volts system, so you will either need a 12 volt battery or you use the option of driving without battery.
 If you want to drive without battery AND there are indicator lights on your bike, you have to installate a electrolytic capacitor (min.
 20.000mF/16V) for smoothing the pulsing voltage in place of the battery.
 It might be that your local road traffic regulations demand the existence of a parking light facility (and hence battery, please check).
 You will still have to replace all lightbulbs to 12 volt ones.
 The horn may stay at 6 volts.

-Take the old magneto and the ignition coil off
+Take the old magneto and the ignition coil off.

-Take the woodruff key from the crank.
-You will not need it anymore.
-Please do not forget to do so, otherwise you will have trouble later on in the assembly.
-(Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
+Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
 It simply guides to the correct setting which will now be otherwise achieved.)

 Have a look at the new stator unit.
 You will find there a little left from the larger black coil a small red marking.
 This is an ignition marking for timing.